 Usher of the Black Rod

 This fact sheet explores the role of the Usher of the Black Rod, one of the parliamentary officers in the Senate.
-It looks at their role in the chamber and in the department, the symbolism of the Black Rod and the history of the position.
+It looks at their role in the Senate and in the department, the symbolism of the Black Rod and the history of the position.

-- assisting the President to maintain order in the chamber and the public galleries of the Senate
+- assisting the President to maintain order

 - recording the attendance of senators